 While grapefruit is an excellent source of Vitamin C, Vitamin A, copper, and potassium, it’s true bone-health benefits lie in the grapefruit’s ability to slow down bone loss.13 This trait is attributed to the high levels of antioxidants present in grapefruits.

 The pink and red variety of grapefruits are loaded with the carotenoid phytonutrient, lycopene.
-As with tomatoes, and as explained in the Save Our Bones Program, lycopene stimulates the production of osteoblasts, the bone building cells of our body.
+As with tomatoes, and as explained in the Osteoporosis Reversal Program, lycopene stimulates the production of osteoblasts, the bone building cells of our body.

 10. Watermelon * (91.45% water)